 Employees often have access to business computers to do their jobs.
 A vital protection for the employer is to limit the employees’ computer usage, particularly of the internet, to business-related functions.
 Such limitations can be set forth in an employee handbook, where the employees should be required to sign an acknowledgment agreeing that they have read and understood and will abide by the company’s policies.
 It may also be advisable to have a notice inserted as part of the computer’s start-up process that sets forth the company’s computer policies, where the user is required to agree before being allowed access onto the company’s network.
 Internet policies and agreements with employees can protect the business in the event that an employee accesses, downloads or uploads inappropriate material using a company-owned computer.
 Of course, employee computer and internet use policies are more effective if enforced regularly.

 These agreements can provide an extra layer of protection for the business (and the owners), which can be particularly critical for small to medium-sized businesses.
 Consulting with your attorney to prepare or update these types of contracts will help ensure that your business operates on your terms – not the other party’s.
 State laws can restrict or enhance your rights under these kinds of agreement.
-Be sure you’re your contracts comply with the relevant laws.
+Be sure your contracts comply with the relevant laws.

 For additional information on perfection of security interests and the usage of other credit enhancements, please see the other articles in this Publications section.